 “I’m not sure,” Troy answered.

-In my last article, I talked about the distinction between wanting to and choosing to—how there are many things we want that we haven’t yet chosen to pursue.
+In a previous article, I talked about the distinction between wanting to and choosing to—how there are many things we want that we haven’t yet chosen to pursue.
 I also talked about how choosing actually helps to overcome fear and/or ignorance about how to make strides.
 However, many professionals who consult me appear to be well-informed.
 They DO know how to; they’re studying it all the time!
 But they STILL haven’t chosen to.

 “If I don’t have enough clients,” they think, “I need to take another course [or read another book or listen to another audio].”
 But if this sounds like you, the truth is that you probably already know enough, and you don’t need to obtain more information.
 You may already know plenty about how to get more clients, or how to get your business running properly, but you still need to choose to do these things.

-In his new book, Straight-Line Leadership, my colleague Dusan Djukich identifies this issue as having the wrong “inner stance”.
+In his book, Straight-Line Leadership, my colleague Dusan Djukich identifies this issue as having the wrong “inner stance”.
 If your inner stance about why you’re not moving forward is a belief that you don’t know how to get ahead, instead of a belief that you haven’t yet chosen to get ahead, you’ll keep going to seminars and reading books, instead of taking the action you [know you] need to take.

 If, on the other hand, your stance is one of choosing to, you’ll continue to study as you go and apply whatever you learn with definitive purpose.